 Capitalism's great benefit is the efficiency with which it moves resources out of unproductive uses and into productive ones.
 Ottawa attempts the same trick with entrepreneurial talent, through a range of programs designed to identify potential entrepreneurs, give them support and training, and point them toward success.

 Lead to Win identifies seasoned managers of technology companies who have been turfed out by corporate downsizing and helps them launch new technology-based businesses.
 The program originated in 2002 during the telecom recession and was revived when the latest downturn struck in 2008.
 Applicants accepted into the program receive training on business ecosystems, entrepreneurial management, and success factors for start-up tech companies.
 Those who start businesses are connected to strategic customers, sales opportunities and resources including financing.
-Out of the 61 participants in 2009, over 60% launched businesses.
-It is too soon to know how they will fare, but the businesses launched by the class of 2002 have created over 300 jobs and attracted more than C$90m in investment.
+Out of the 61 participants in 2009, over 60% launched businesses, and in 2014, those five-year-old companies generated over $19.3 million in revenue.
+Lead to Win was ranked among UBI Global’s top ten North American business incubators in 2015.

 Ottawa's success in technology has yet to produce a substantial private venture capital sector ready to fund start-up and early-stage companies.
 National and provincial programs fill some of the gap.
 Ontario Centers of Excellence offer up to C$250,000 for market readiness and proof-of-concept programs.
 An Investment Accelerator Fund offers investments of up to C$500,000 to help launch high-potential technology ventures.
 The Emerging Technologies Fund matches private-sector investment up to C$5 million in early-stage companies, while the Next Generation Jobs Fund supports R&D and commercialization in new industries such as cleantech, biotech, ICT and digital media.

 Funding from government finds a match in the nonprofit sector, which draws from foundations and private industry.
 Ottawa is home to the Canadian Photonics Fabrication Center, the Carleton University Visualization and Simulation Lab, the NRC Institute for Research in Construction and Ottawa Hospital Research Institute.
-Algonquin College will soon open a Skilled Trades Training Center, and Sustainable Development Technology Canada has allocated a total of C$425 million to 171 projects at local tech companies focusing on climate change, air and water quality, and soils research.
+Sustainable Development Technology Canada has allocated a total of C$425 million to 171 projects at local tech companies focusing on climate change, air and water quality, and soils research.

 Will cleantech, biotech, 4G wireless and gaming provide the next boom to Ottawa's economy, perhaps to be followed by the next bust?
-Today, high-tech (at 19%) has edged out the Federal government (at 18%) as the single largest contributor to Ottawa's GDP.
+In recent years, high-tech has edged out the Federal government as the single largest contributor to Ottawa's GDP.
 The new diversity of its industries, and the intense collaboration among business, government and education, promise a future even more exciting than its past.